 Money and valuables

-Travellers' cheques and credit/debit cards are not widely accepted in Uganda.
-Travellers may find that they cannot exchange US notes printed prior to 2006.
+Travellers' cheques and credit/debit cards aren't widely accepted in Uganda.
+Travellers may find that they can't exchange US notes printed prior to 2006.

 Keep your credit card in sight when making transactions to lower the risk of fraud.